Beer Army Foundation is a 501 (C) (3) nonprofit community outreach organization.

 Fund and award 50 scholarships to aspiring degree seeking students attending a community college or their state university, provide 500 volunteer opportunities for citizens to support their communities altruistically and generate $500,000 of economic impact by the end of 2017.

-My name is Dustin Canestorp, I am the Founder and General of the Beer Army.
+My name is Dustin Canestorp, I am the Founder and General of the Beer Army and Bravo Alpha Foundation.
 I am also an avid beer enthusiast and veteran that retired from the Marine Corps after 20 years of service in 2014.